ydahal1/ydahal1/jokes.md

-Never take advice from electrons.
-They are always negative.
+What is a tornado's favorite game to play?
+Twister!

 [
-Mon Jul 21 00:33:17 UTC 2025
+Tue Jul 22 00:30:58 UTC 2025
  ]